 Although the church itself has been rebuilt several times, the Notre-Dame de Québec Basilica has stood on the same spot in the heart of Old Québec since 1647, making it one of the oldest cathedrals in North America.
-The exterior may seem a bit dull (especially compared to the Sainte-Anne-de-Beaupré Basilica just northeast of town), but the bold neo-Baroque interior will take your breath away.
-Notre-Dame de Québec is gilded in shimmering gold leaf, historic religious paintings, and treasures that date back to the French colonial period.
+The exterior may seem a bit dull (especially compared to the Sainte-Anne-de-Beaupré Basilica just northeast of town), but the bold neo-Baroque interior is breathtaking.
+Notre-Dame de Québec is gilded in shimmering gold leaf, historical religious paintings and treasures that date back to the French-colonial period.
 And if you don't mind adding a little spook to your visit, tour the crypt.
 This part of the facility is the resting place of more than 900 people, including archbishops, cardinals and governors.

-Many recent travelers recommend visiting Notre-Dame during mass.
-According to one TripAdvisor user, "This is how this art and architecture was meant to be experienced […] in the context of the Ritual, the art and architecture came alive."
-Others recommend tagging along on a guided tour of the basilica and the crypt; visitors say that the volunteer tour guides are like fountains of information.
+Many recent travelers recommended visiting Notre-Dame during Mass, while others recommend tagging along on a guided tour of the basilica and the crypt; visitors said that the volunteer tour guides are like fountains of information.

 Notre-Dame de Québec Basilica is open every day, although hours may vary depending on the season and the religious services schedule.
 In general, it is open weekdays from 7 a.m. to 4 p.m.; Saturdays from 7 a.m. to 6 p.m.; and on Sundays from 8 a.m. to 5 p.m.
 In the summer, it is open every day until 7 p.m.